 Luckily for you, Eat This, Not That! is here with some simple foods to add to your diet that’ll help boost your endurance.
 Scroll down, learn what they are, and start filling up your plate

-Watermelon is one of the richest natural sources of L-citrulline, an amino acid that can help make your erection harder.
+Watermelon is one of the richest natural sources of L-citrulline, an amino acid that can help make your.
 That’s because L-citrulline converts to L-arginine once it’s in the body.
-Like that little blue pill, L-arginine stimulates the production of nitric oxide, which increases blood flow to the penis, strengthening erections
+Like that little blue pill, L-arginine stimulates the production of nitric oxide, which increases blood flow to the it, strengthening

 2. Chilli peppers